Aston Martin Racing

+In 2023, Aston Martin announced its intention to join the FIA World Endurance Championship and IMSA SportsCar Championship grids in 2025 with the Aston Martin Valkyrie AMR-LMH.
+The team currently runs two cars in the WEC hypercar class and one car in the IMSA GTP class in partnership with The Heart of Racing.

 Cars

 Aston Martin Racing built cars for international grand tourer classes.
 The team itself ran a squad of DBR9s in the former top class, GT1, while other cars were offered to customers.
 The GTE class (formerly GT2) became their next target after the failure of the 2011 season, and the car is based on the V8 Vantage.
 The V8 Vantage also featured in GT3 and GT4 classes.
 Before the GT3 Vantage was introduced the DBRS9 solely raced in GT3.

 In 2008, Aston Martin Racing entered into the Le Mans Prototype category with the aid of Charouz Racing System, installing a DBR9 V12 into a Lola B08/60 LMP1 prototype.

 On 27 January 2009, the team announced a full works entry in the Le Mans Prototype category for the 2009 24 Hours of Le Mans with the Lola-Aston Martin B09/60.
 The entry marks the 50th anniversary of its last outright win at Le Mans.
-The 2009 programme got off to an unfortunate start at the pre season Paul Ricard test on 8 March when Tomáš Enge destroyed the 007 car in an accident.
+The 2009 programme got off to an unfortunate start at the pre-season Paul Ricard test on 8 March when Tomáš Enge destroyed the 007 car in an accident.
 Aston Martin Racing subsequently took delivery of a new Lola to replace the written off chassis.
 The team entered two LMP1 cars bearing the iconic blue and orange livery of Gulf Oil.
 The aim was to emulate the achievements of the 1959 race win with the DBR1 driven by Carroll Shelby and Roy Salvadori.
 At Le Mans the AMR Eastern Europe 007 car of Jan Charouz, Tomáš Enge and Stefan Mücke finished fourth behind the factory entries of Peugeot and Audi, as well as being the highest finishing petrol-fuelled car.
 The 008 car was running as high as 3rd overall in the morning until Anthony Davidson had a collision with a GT1 Aston.
 Subsequent repairs and a 5-minute stop and go penalty—for causing the collision—dropped the car out of contention.
 The 009 car was retired after 252 laps.

 Three cars were also entered in the 2010 24 Hours of Le Mans, although only the 007 and 009 cars were run by Aston Martin Racing; the 008 car was run by the French team Signature-Plus.
 Both the 008 and 009 cars suffered from problems and had to be retired, leaving only the 007 to finish 6th overall and completing 365 laps, less than it did in 2009.